How to Prophesy: An In-Depth Guide to Prophesying Effectively

 For example…

-1. PRESS: "My people, know that I love you."
+1. PULL: "My people, know that I love you."

-4. PRESS: "Know that…"
+4. PULL: "Know that…"

 The Prophet Micah prophesies, "'Do not PRATTLE,' you say to those who prophesy.
 So they shall not prophesy to you; …" (Micah 2:6, emphasis added).

-The Hebrew word נָטַף (nâṭap̱) translated as PRATTLE means to distil gradually; by implication, to fall in drops, to speak by inspiration.
-The process of distillation, to "fall in drops" perfectly describes prophesying, the speaking of one inspired word or phrase or sentence at a time.
+The Hebrew word נָטַף (nâṭap̱), translated as PRATTLE, means to distill gradually; by implication, to fall in drops; to speak by inspiration.
+The process of distillation, to "fall in drops" perfectly describes prophesying, the speaking of one inspired word or phrase at a time.

 I once had a prophetic word spoken over me at a camp meeting in Fort Wayne, Indiana.
 It was delivered by a young prophet who was clearly from South Carolina.
 "Y'all hear me now," he began, and the anointed word was prophesied entirely in the Southern dialect.

-Remember, you are speaking a prophetic word directly from God to people, only you won't know what the prophecy is until you've finished prophesying it nor will they.
+Remember, you are speaking a prophetic word directly from God to people, only you won't know what the prophecy is until you've finished prophesying it — nor will they.

 Some believers are more fluent than others who prophesy simply because some are naturally more fluent in everyday speaking and that reveals itself.
 However, it's the inspired message that's important, and you can prophesy just as well as the more fluent person.